-With proper treatment and social support — especially through trauma focused therapy — many people can overcome these negative effects, experience an improved quality of life, and move toward healing.
+With proper treatment and social support — especially through trauma therapy — many people can overcome these negative effects, experience an improved quality of life, and move toward healing.

 Trauma refers to your response following an event that psychologically overwhelms you, often resulting in shock, denial, and changes in the body, mind, and behavior.

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), trauma is an event you experience as harmful or life threatening.
 It has lasting adverse effects on your mental, physical, emotional, social, or spiritual well-being.

 Trauma is typically associated with significant events such as physical or sexual assault, violence, or accidents.
 But it can also involve responses to repeated events, like ongoing emotional abuse or childhood neglect.

 Not everyone who has experienced a traumatic event will have long lasting effects.
 Around 20% of people who experience a traumatic event will develop post-traumatic stress disorder (PTSD), and many others might still have subthreshold symptoms of post-traumatic stress.